When it comes to buying a bike for your child, buying a balance bike versus a bike with training wheels may be one of the biggest choices you'll make.

 This way of learning might be faster, but it might not work for every child.

 If you’re going to give this a shot, make sure that your child is old enough.
-Some balance bikes may be suitable for as young as 18 months, while others are recommended for ages 3 and older.
+Some balance bikes may be suitable for as young as 18 months, while others are recommended for kids that are between 3 years and older.
 You’ll want to give it a try when it’s time for it.

 Although the child will be moving off of the training wheels quickly, this is no reason to put them away.
 The child is still better off with a bike that has a large wheel in the front and a small wheel in the back instead of a bike without the training wheels in their first couple of months of learning to ride.